-	For certain medical conditions or exposures, there is a presumptive service connection, which may result in a designated disability rating as high as 100%.
+There is a presumptive service connection for certain medical conditions or exposures, which may result in a designated disability rating as high as 100%.
 This does not exist for burn pit exposure.
 Disability claims based on burn pit exposure are judged on a case-by-case basis.

 A Veteran has the right to appeal a denied benefit application, and a disabled Veteran who is receiving benefits may ask the VA for a review of their disability rating at any time.
 If it has been more than a year since the VA has granted disability benefits, the Veteran may make a standard request for reevaluation, which requires completing a single form to release medical records.

 If it has been less than a year since the VA granted the Veteran disability benefits, the request for a new disability rating becomes an appeal of their claim.
 In an appeal, the VA must consider medical records but may also require the Veteran to undergo a Compensation and Pension (C&P) medical exam.

 In an appeal or disability rating review, the VA must consider medical records from the VA or military hospital that reflect treatment, hospitalization and records from private or public medical facilities that indicate the Veteran’s condition has grown worse.